tolunaydundar/jacktheripperdoc/README.md

-# Jack THE Ripperdoc Fictional Landing Page
+# Jack THE Ripperdoc - Fictional Landing Page

-Built using only HTML and CSS.
+Built using plain HTML and CSS.

 ## Live Preview

-Click [here](temp) to see the project on [GitHub Pages](https://pages.github.com/).
+Click [here](https://tolunaydundar.github.io/jacktheripperdoc/) to see the project on [GitHub Pages](https://pages.github.com/).

 ## License